Get started with DataStax drivers

 To develop applications with databases that are based on Apache Cassandra®, you can use Cassandra drivers.

-While there are many Cassandra drivers available, this guide focuses on drivers with verified compatibility with these DataStax products: Astra DB, DataStax Enterprise (DSE), and Hyper-Converged Database (HCD).
+While there are many Cassandra drivers available, this guide focuses on drivers that DataStax has verified to be compatible with Astra DB, DataStax Enterprise (DSE), and Hyper-Converged Database (HCD) as well as open-source Apache Cassandra.

-This documentation provides guidance on application development with DataStax drivers, including driver compatibility, best practices, connection methods, query submission, and error handling.
+This documentation provides guidance on application development with DataStax-compatible drivers, including supported languages, supported versions, best practices, connection methods, query submission, and error handling.

 Use this documentation in conjunction with the documentation for your chosen driver and database product.